trap9/trap9.github.io/_posts/2014-09-10-iPhone-photos-upside-down.md

 ---

 In this article I am elaborating on one unpleasant mystery I resolved recently.
 Last years, I was repeatedly receiving complaints from my wife and other family members that I keep sending them pictures upside down and they find difficult and annoying to fix photos rotation.
 The situation became critical last week when I was shooting my daughter first day ever in a school.
 I received ONLY COMPLAINTS from my family that all my photos are upside down.
-So, I finally stop ignoring the fact and googled the internet for an answer.
+So, I finally stopped ignoring the fact and googled the internet for an answer.
 The answer is that I AM NOT FOLLOWING APPLE WAY OF TAKING photos in landscape :-(
 ![Apple way of taking photos - trigger button down](/assets/2014/camera-down.JPG) :-)) Is the camera in a correct position on the picture?

-### Who is trouble maker?
+### Who is a trouble maker?
 October 2012 Apple released iOS 5 which has introduced feature to take photos by pressing volume up button[^1][^2].
 Which is a great feature for a small cost.
 I started using the volume up as a trigger immediately.
 It is so compatible with traditional cameras!

 Ughhh ... may be it is not!!!